 Let your doctor know about any health conditions you may have

-Tell your doctor if you are allergic to any of the ingredients in AZOR (see Full Product Information for a list of the ingredients in AZOR).
+Tell your doctor if you are allergic to any of the ingredients in AZOR.
 Also let your doctor know if you have any of the health conditions listed below:

-Let your doctor know if you have these, or any other, health conditions:
+Let your doctor know if you have these, or any other, medical conditions:

 These medicines may include prescription and nonprescription medicines, vitamins, and herbal supplements:

 If you take AZOR, tell your doctor if you also take: